‘an insightful book with sparkling wit and humour that will appeal to new and seasoned readers of palaeontology’Dr Anjana Khatwa

-Latest News: My first popular science book, Beasts Before Us: The Untold Story of Mammal Origins and Evolution, is out now!
-It is a popular science book written for everyone.
-In it, you will discover the part of the mammal origin story you never get to hear: our most ancient origins in the time of dinosaurs and long before.
-Described as a ‘beautifully written debut‘ with ‘just the right level of detail and plenty of wit‘, Beasts Before Us reframes the narrative of our origins, and asks what the past can tell us about the future of our world.
+My first book, Beasts Before Us: The Untold Story of Mammal Origins and Evolution, was published in 2020 by Bloomsbury Sigma.
+In it, I tell the tale of the part of the mammal origin story you never get to hear: our most ancient origins in the time of dinosaurs and long before.

-As well as science, I write prose and poetry (see bottom of page for a sample of poetry).
-In 2019 I co-edited (alongside writer and poet, Larissa Reid) an anthology about landscape, palaeontology and rocks , Conversations in Stone, inspired by the geologist Hugh Miller and his life.
-Incorporating the winners of the hugely successful Hugh Miller Writing Competition (see below), the book brings together emerging writers from across the UK with published authors including Robert Macfarlane and Kenny Taylor, historians of Hugh Miller, and palaeontologists working in Scotland (including my own contribution).
+As well as science, I write prose and poetry.
+In 2019 I co-edited an anthology about landscape, palaeontology and rocks, (alongside writer and poet, Larissa Reid), called Conversations in Stone.
+Incorporating the winners of the hugely successful Hugh Miller Writing Competition (see below), the book brings together emerging writers from across the UK with published authors including Kenny Taylor, historians of Hugh Miller, and palaeontologists working in Scotland (including my own contribution).
 It is now available to buy online.

-Since 2017 I’ve been a judge for the Hugh Miller Writing Competition.
-This biannual competition aims to inspire new, original prose and poetry on the theme of Scotland’s geoheritage.
-It is named for one of Scotland’s most prolific Victorian writers, Hugh Miller (1802-1856).
-Previous winners have gone on to sign publishing deals with major publishers, and the competition is acknowledged for recognising and supporting rising writing talent.
+From 2017-2020 I was a judge for the Hugh Miller Writing Competition.
+This biannual competition aimed to inspire new, original prose and poetry on the theme of Scotland’s geoheritage.
+It was named for one of Scotland’s most prolific Victorian writers, Hugh Miller (1802-1856).
+Winners have gone on to sign publishing deals with major publishers, and the competition was acknowledged for recognising and supporting rising writing talent.